The Honors Program and Accelerated Graduate Degree Program

 Your application packet needs to contain the following items (Please note that items 1-4 must be written in a Word document; Item 5 will be attached separately):

-3. Advisor: List least three faculty members whom you think would be suitable advisors for this project.
+- Advisor: List least three faculty members whom you think would be suitable advisors for this project.
 These faculty should be selected from the list of professors available on the English department website.
 Other advisors may be approved with permission from the Director of Undergraduate Studies.
-Note that while every effort will be made to secure an advisor you have specified, we cannot guarantee this.
+Note that while every effort will be made to secure an advisor you have specified, we cannot guarantee it.

-4. Writing Sample: Submit a 7-10 pp. writing sample that is the best example of your critical or creative work.
-You are more than welcome to submit something you wrote for a previous class, though it should have been written within the past year (If possible, students wishing to write creative theses should submit examples in the genre/form of the proposed thesis).
+- Writing Sample: Submit a writing sample of a total of 7-10 pp. that is the best example of your critical or creative work.
+You can combine more than one previous paper or piece of creative writing to reach the page count.
+You are more than welcome to submit something you wrote for a previous class.
+If possible, students wishing to write creative theses should submit examples in the genre/form of the proposed thesis.
 You may also provide an excerpt of a longer piece if you wish.

 You will be notified of a decision regarding your application sometime near February 15th.
 If you are accepted into the program, you will also be notified about your scheduled advisor.
 Soon afterward, the English department advisor, Ms. Mary Moore, will issue you a permission number to enroll in 4996W for the fall.
 Before you enroll in 4995 the following spring, you will be issued a second permission number.